nessakura/thai-korea-voice-translator/README.md

         class BiDirectionalVoiceTranslator {
             constructor() {
                 this.geminiApiKey = localStorage.getItem('geminiApiKey') || '';
-                this.speechSynthesisUtteranceKorean = null; // Changed from Japanese
+                this.speechSynthesisUtteranceJapanese = null;
                 this.speechSynthesisUtteranceThai = null;
-                this.currentMode = 'thaiToKorean'; // Default mode: Thai to Korean
+                this.currentMode = 'thaiToJapanese'; // Default mode: Thai to Japanese

                 this.initializeElements();
                 this.setupGlobalEventListeners();
-                this.setupThaiToKoreanMode(); // New method for Thai-Korean
+                this.setupThaiToJapaneseMode();
-                this.setupKoreanToThaiMode(); // New method for Korean-Thai
+                this.setupJapaneseToThaiMode();
                 this.checkApiKeyStatus();
                 this.switchMode(this.currentMode); // Set initial display mode
-            }
+                this.highlightActiveNavButton(); // Highlight the current page's button }

             initializeElements() {